OpenHV/docs/api/bleed/lua.md

 </td><td>
 Returns an array of actors representing all ground attack units of this player.
 </td></tr>
+<tr><td width="50%" align="right"><strong>int GrantCondition(string condition, int duration = 0)</strong>
+</td><td>
+Grant an external condition on the player actor and return the revocation token.
+Conditions must be defined on an ExternalConditions trait on the player actor.
+If duration > 0 the condition will be automatically revoked after the defined number of ticks.
+</td></tr>
 <tr><td width="50%" align="right"><strong>bool HasPrerequisites(String[] type)</strong>
 </td><td>
 Check if the player has these prerequisites available.